-- 42. The MSA is committed to providing a secure and comfortable work environment, with working relationships built on mutual respect, and to ensuring an environment for its employees that is free from harassment and the fear of harassment.
-Every employee has the right to expect to be treated fairly and with respect at work. - 43.
+The MSA is committed to providing a secure and comfortable work environment, with working relationships built on mutual respect, and to ensuring an environment for its employees that is free from harassment and the fear of harassment.
+Every employee has the right to expect to be treated fairly and with respect at work.

 It is the intent of the MSA to take every reasonable measure to ensure that no employee is subject to unwelcome verbal or physical conduct, from whatever the source.
-Harassment in any form violates fundamental rights and personal dignity and integrity. - 44.
+Harassment in any form violates fundamental rights and personal dignity and integrity.

 Harassment is defined as any unwanted physical, sexual or verbal conduct that offends or humiliates.
-By its nature, harassment has the effect or is calculated to interfere with an individual's work performance, result in creating an intimidating, hostile or offensive work environment, result in a change in some condition or term of employment, or result in an economic detriment to the person.
-Harassment can consist of a single incident or several incidents that occur over a period of time. - 45.
-If an employee believes that he or she is being harassed by another employee, they are encouraged to take the following steps, as applicable: - i.
-Tell the other employee that the behavior is unwelcome and that it must stop; - ii.
-Report the incident(s) to their supervisor or to another management person with whom the employee feels comfortable discussing the matter; - iii.
-Keep a record of the incident(s), including date, time of occurrence, location, what happened, witnesses, etc.; and - iv.
-File a written complaint with the CEO (if the complaint is about the CEO, file the complaint with the Ethics Commissioner). - 46.
-Once reported, the CEO will begin an investigation or bring in appropriate parties to investigate, and all necessary steps will be taken to resolve the problem in an impartial and confidential manner.
-The alleged harasser will be told in writing that there is a complaint and the identity of the employee who reported the breach will be kept confidential, unless required by law. - 47.
+By its nature, harassment has the effect or is calculated to interfere with an individual's work performance, result in creating an intimidating, hostile or offensive work environment, result in a change in some condition or term of employment or result in an economic detriment to the person.
+Harassment can consist of a single incident or several incidents that occur over a period of time.

+If an employee believes that he or she is being harassed by another employee, they are encouraged to take the following steps, as applicable:

+- 1. tell the other employee that the behaviour is unwelcome and that it must stop; - 2. report the incident(s) to their supervisor or to another MSA management person with whom the employee feels comfortable discussing the matter; - 3. keep a record of the incident(s), including date, time of occurrence, location, what happened, witnesses, etc.; and - 4. file a written complaint with the CEO.

+Once reported, the CEO will begin an investigation and/or bring in appropriate parties to investigate, and all necessary steps will be taken to resolve the problem in an impartial and confidential manner.
+The alleged harasser will be told in writing that there is a complaint and the identity of the employee who reported the breach will be kept confidential, unless otherwise required by law.

 If the investigation yields evidence to support the complaint, the harasser will be disciplined, and appropriate documentation will be placed on the harasser's file.
 Disciplinary action will vary depending on the severity of the harassment, whether the harassment was intentional or unintentional, whether the offense was an isolated case or other cases of harassment are identified, and other mitigating or aggravating circumstances.
-Discipline may range from education and counseling to written warnings and termination.
-The complainant and/or the alleged harasser may be encouraged to seek outside supportive counseling. - 48.
+Discipline may range from education and counseling to written warnings to termination.
+The complainant and/or the alleged harasser may be encouraged to seek outside supportive counseling.

 All complaints will be treated seriously.
 All information obtained during the investigation will be confidential, except where practical and necessary to determine course of action, or inform the proper authorities, where appropriate.

-49. Employees also have the right to contact the Alberta Human Rights Commission, and, if appropriate, file a charge with the Calgary Police Service.
+Employees also have the right to contact the Alberta Human Rights Commission, and, if appropriate, file a charge with the Calgary Police Service.

-3.11 Breach of Policy and Disclosure Procedures
+3.11 Breach of policy and disclosure procedures